 Teen Theater Club provides teens 13-18 the opportunity to work on acting techniques, improv skills, fun, and also a few surprises.

-A fee for the workshops of $10 will be collected upon arrival.
+- A fee of $10 for the workshops will be collected upon arrival.

-All teens ages 13-18 are welcome!
+- All teens ages 13-18 are welcome!

-Looking For A Great Monlogue?
+Looking For A Great Monologue?

 Click here for some great monologues, especially for teens.